achfaishal/From-Data-to-Dashboard-Visualizing-with-Excel/README.md

-# From Data to Dashboard: Retail Sales Intelligence — Excel & Power BI
+# From Data to Dashboard: Retail Sales Intelligence (Excel & Power BI)

 > **The same dataset.
 Two tools.
 A story that gets sharper at every layer.**
 > This project transforms 400+ raw retail transactions into a two-stage analytical system — starting with Excel for hands-on pivot analysis, then advancing to Power BI for enterprise-grade interactivity, DAX-powered metrics, and time intelligence.